zenpaiang/wos-bot/README.md

-# wos-bot
+# wos-bot (captcha + v2 update!)

 a whiteout survival giftcode redeemer + utility bot using [ddddocr](https://github.com/sml2h3/ddddocr) for captcha detection

 # hardware requirements

-this bot uses an onnx based OCR model, which is only **~50MB** in size, meaning it runs at under **100MB** of RAM, and doesn't need any special hardware such as a CUDA supported GPU. this means it also means that the storage space needed is **<1GB**, allowing it to be run on a cheap VPS, a free one, or even on small SBCs.
+this bot uses an onnx based OCR model which is not only fast, but is **~50MB** in size, meaning the bot runs at under **100MB** of RAM, and doesn't need any special hardware such as a CUDA supported GPU. this also means that the storage space needed is **<1GB**, allowing it to be run on a cheap VPS, a free one, or even on small SBCs.

 # usage